-Royal College of Pathologists

-Examination regulations - 2018

-VETERINARY CLINICAL PATHOLOGY

-There are currently two veterinary examinations.
+Royal College of Pathologists Examination regulations - 2020 VETERINARY CLINICAL PATHOLOGY There are currently two veterinary examinations.
 The first is veterinary pathology, which is concerned with morbid anatomy and histopathology.
 The second is veterinary clinical pathology, which covers the disciplines of clinical biochemistry, haematology and cytology.
 These regulations must be read in conjunction with the Regulations and Guidelines - College examinations for Fellowship and Diplomas.

-ENTRY & TRAINING REQUIREMENTS

-There is no specific timing for entry to the examination.
+ENTRY & TRAINING REQUIREMENTS There is no specific timing for entry to the examination.
 Candidates should obtain guidance from their training supervisor as to when to sit the examination.
 Some general guidance is given below, but apart from the sequence in which the examinations can be sat is not intended to be prescriptive.
 The examination is intended for graduates in veterinary medicine who have undergone suitable postgraduate training in veterinary clinical pathology.
 Training may be undertaken either in a full-time training (residency) post in the pathology department of a university veterinary school or in another institution able to provide a suitable training programme.
 Training should be as broadly based as possible.
 Training is normally conducted under the supervision of a Fellow of The Royal College of Pathologists, who should also act as the candidate's sponsor.
 Candidates are strongly advised to select a Sponsor/supervisor who will actively provide guidance and support during training and examination preparation.

-Candidates will usually sit the Part 1 examination after two years' training when the candidate is in a full-time training post.
+Part 1 Candidates will usually sit the Part 1 examination after two years' training when the candidate is in a full-time training post.
 Where candidates combine training with other duties, a longer training period is likely to be required.

-The Part 2 examination will usually be taken at least one year after successfully completing the Part 1 Examination and a further year of full time supervised diagnostic practice.
+Part 2 The Part 2 examination will usually be taken at least one year after successfully completing the Part 1 Examination and a further year of full time supervised diagnostic practice.
 Candidates will be required to provide a written recommendation from their supervisor/sponsor of fitness to sit the exam with details of activities undertaken in veterinary pathology since passing Part 1.

-EXM 1 November 2017

-STRUCTURE AND FORMAT OF THE EXAMINATION

-The Part 1 examination comprises a written component only.
+STRUCTURE AND FORMAT OF THE EXAMINATION Part 1 The Part 1 examination comprises a written component only.

-Written examination

-The written component consists of two 3-hour papers, both in three sections:

-Paper 1 pathophysiology of disease

-- Section 1: one essay question choice of 1 question from 3 questions. - Section 2: short notes questions choice of 3 questions from 4 questions - Section 3: short answer questions (SAQ)- 10 questions - Paper 2 basic principles of laboratory instrumentation and methods, quality control, validation of laboratory tests, laboratory management and species group clinical pathology - Section 1 haematology and cytology: short note questions choice of 3 questions from 4 questions and SAQs - 10 questions - Section 2 biochemistry, endocrinology: short note questions choice of 3 questions from 4 questions and SAQs 10 questions - Section 3 laboratory management: short note questions choice of 3 questions from 4 questions and SAQ - 10 questions

-The Part 1 examination will be offered for the final time in this format in 2017.
-From 2018 all candidates will take the new format Part 1 examination comprising of two structured SAQ papers of 20 questions each.

-The Part 2 examination comprises a practical component only.
+Written examination The written component consists of two 3-hour papers comprising of 20 compulsory short answer questions.
+There will be an emphasis on understanding of general pathology, pathophysiology, theory and methods for haematology, biochemistry and other types of testing, cytology and laboratory quality management.
+The SAQs are designed to test factual knowledge and understanding across the range of the Curriculum.
+Each question comprises a stem and six sub-questions.
+The stem defines the topic of the question and may include a short scenario or vignette.
+Each sub-question is designed to elicit a specific piece of information, or demonstration of understanding of the topic and its context.
+Unless stated otherwise, the answer required will relate specifically to the material provided in the stem and not to the topic in general Part 2 The Part 2 examination comprises a practical component only.